Regional PLD Manager and Accredited Facilitator (English-medium)

 Greg was a principal for nearly 20 years before joining CORE Education in 2012.
-He jointly led the Learning with Digital Technologies programme across Aotearoa from 2013-16, and in this role was supporting more than 50 facilitators in their work across the country.
-During this time he also worked with many different groups developing their strategic thinking, and to implement effective collaborative practice and quality curriculum in their settings.
+He jointly led the Learning with Digital Technologies programme across Aotearoa from 2013-16, and in this role supported more than 50 facilitators in their work across the country.
+During this time he also worked with many different groups to develop their strategic thinking, and to implement effective collaborative practice and quality curriculum in their settings.

 Greg is an experienced and effective coach and mentor.
-He has worked with school leaders, teams and individuals as part of CORE's coaching and mentoring programme, and in MoE and school funded initiatives.
+He has worked with school leaders, teams and individuals as part of CORE's coaching and mentoring programme, and in Ministry of Education and school funded initiatives.

 Greg has considerable experience as a principal and leader of effective school change.
 He has worked with leadership teams across Australia and Aotearoa developing strategic and professional learning programmes focused on improving outcomes in many different settings.
 Greg is an experienced facilitator of collaborative and team processes and has expertise supporting groups to work together in effective ways.

-Greg is an experienced coach and mentor.
+Greg is a seasoned coach and mentor.
 He has successfully supported leadership initiatives, teams and individual development.
-He has particular expertise supporting teams where gaining consensus and working collaboratively are key goals.
+He has particular expertise supporting teams whose key goals are gaining consensus and working collaboratively.

-Greg has experience working in different cultural contexts and in a wide variety of school change and development settings.
+Greg has worked in different cultural contexts and in a wide variety of school change and development settings.
 He has experience in designing and supporting programmes which cater for students with additional learning needs.

 Effective pedagogy and localised curriculum design

 Greg has supported schools and Kāhui Ako with designing their curriculum programmes to ensure consistency and quality practice.
-His work in NPDL is a key part of this, and the NPDL framework provides a valuable support for those exploring ways to deepen learning outcomes and have an aligned focus on localised and community impact outcomes.
+His work in NPDL is a key part of this, and the NPDL framework provides valuable support for those exploring ways to deepen learning outcomes and align their focus on localised and community impact outcomes.